-Improper installation will cause the unit to fall over, resulting in physical injury or death.
+Improper installation will cause the unit to fall, resulting in physical injury or death.

-O Do not change the settings of the protection devices.
 If the pressure switch, thermal switch, or other protection device is shorted and forced to operate improperly, or parts other than those specified by LG are used, there is risk of fire, electric shock, explosion, and physical injury or death.